 NEWS MEDIA RELATIONS/NEWS RELEASES

-Every effort will be made to assist the press and other communications media to obtain complete and adequate coverage of the challenges, programs, planning, and activities of the school district.
+Every effort will be made to assist the press and other communications media to obtain complete and adequate coverage of the successes, challenges, programs, planning, and activities of the school district.

 All representatives of the media will be given equal access to information about the schools.
 General releases of interest to the entire community will be made available to all the media simultaneously.
 There will be no exclusive releases except as media representatives request information on particular programs, plans or problems.